Mount Painter Nature Reserve

 - Bird watching

-- Mountain biking (only on formed management trails)
+- Mountain biking (only on management trails and sealed cycle paths)

 - Dogs are allowed on leash

 Cultural Landscape – A continuing connection to country

 Aboriginal people lived in and managed the landscape in this region for thousands of years and have maintained a connection to the land to the present day.
 Generations of Aboriginal people have cared for Country, and have been sustained, physically and spiritually through their relationship with the land, waterways and cosmology.

 Traditional Custodians have actively managed the landscape through activities such as ‘fire stick farming’ and selectively cultivating certain plants, which created the landscapes first seen by explorers and pastoral settlers.

 Traditionally, the local Ngunnawal people shared knowledge and responsibility for Caring for Country.
 Today, this cultural knowledge continues to be passed down to younger generations and has a role to play in the management of ACT reserves.
 Aboriginal community organisations and the Murumbung Rangers in the ACT Parks and Conservation Service run cultural activities to educate the wider community about the cultural landscape, heritage values and land conservation practices.

 The reserve has one recorded Aboriginal heritage site, and it is likely that other as yet unrecorded sites also occur.